NAME_______________________________SECTION LETTER____DATE_________

 CHM 152L - LAB ASSIGNMENT II

 One of the primary goals of CHM152L is developing the ability to critically interpret experimental results.
-The second week of the semester you will start work on the synthesis of an iron salt.
+In a few weeks you will start work on the synthesis of an iron salt.
 After the iron salt is made and purified it will be analyzed to determine the empirical formula during the course of the semester as extensions to other experiments.
 The synthesis, purification, and analysis of a chemical product are a very common task in industry and research and are usually done by groups or teams.
 Each member (or members) of the team is assigned a different portion of the task.
 A similar organizational design will be used to analyze the product from the first experiment in CHM152L.

 List Names of Team Members____________________________________________